-TeamStaff's current workers' compensation insurance program is provided by Zurich American Insurance Company ("Zurich").
-This program covers TeamStaff's temporary employees and its corporate employees.
-The program is managed by Cedar Hill and GAB Robins provides claims handling services.
-This program is a fully insured, guaranteed cost program that contains no deductible or retention feature.
-The premium for the program is paid monthly based upon actual payroll and is subject to a policy year-end audit.
+From November 17, 2003 through April 14, 2009, inclusive, TeamStaff's workers' compensation insurance program was provided by Zurich American Insurance Company ("Zurich").
+This program covered TeamStaff's temporary employees and its corporate employees.
+This program was a fully insured, guaranteed cost program that contained no deductible or retention feature.
+The premium for the program was paid monthly based upon actual payroll and is subject to a policy year-end audit.
+Effective April 15, 2009, TeamStaff entered into a partially self-funded workers' compensation insurance program with a national insurance carrier for the premium year April 15, 2009 through April 14, 2010.
+The Company will pay a base premium plus actual losses incurred, not to exceed certain stop-loss limits.
+The Company is insured for losses above these limits, both per occurrence and in the aggregate.

-As part of the Company's discontinued PEO operations, TeamStaff had a workers' compensation program with Zurich, which covered the period from March 22, 2002 through November 17, 2003, inclusive.
+As part of the Company's discontinued PEO operations, TeamStaff had a workers' compensation program with Zurich, which covered the period from March 22, 2002 through November 16, 2003, inclusive.
 Payments for the policy were made to the trust monthly based on projected claims for the policy period.
 Interest on all assets held in the trust is credited to TeamStaff.
 Payments for claims and claims expenses are made from the trust.
 From time-to-time, trust assets have been refunded to the Company based on Zurich's and managers' overall assessment of claims experience and historical and projected settlements.
 In March 2008, Zurich reduced the collateral requirements on outstanding workers' compensation claims and released \$350,000 in trust account funds back to the Company.
-In fiscal years ended September 30, 2007 and 2006, Zurich reduced the collateral requirements on claims and released \$1.19 million and \$2.25 million, respectively, in trust account funds back to the Company.
-The final amount of trust funds that could be refunded to the Company is subject to a number of uncertainties (e.g. claim settlements and experience, health care costs, the extended statutory filing periods for such claims); however, based on a third party's study of claims experience, TeamStaff estimates that at December 31, 2008, the remaining prepaid asset of \$0.4 million will be received within the next six months.
-This is reflected on TeamStaff's balance sheet as of December 31, 2008 as a current asset, in addition to approximately \$0.2 million related to current policy deposits.
+The final amount of trust funds that could be refunded to the Company is subject to a number of uncertainties (e.g. claim settlements and experience, health care costs, the extended statutory filing periods for such claims); however, based on a third party's study of claims experience, TeamStaff estimates that at March 31, 2009, the remaining prepaid asset of \$0.4 million will be received within the next twelve to thirty-six months.
+A portion of this is reflected on TeamStaff's balance sheet as of March 31, 2009 as a current asset, in addition to approximately \$0.2 million related to current policy deposits.

-As of December 31, 2008 the adequacy of the workers' compensation reserves (which are offset against the trust fund balances in prepaid assets) was determined, in management's opinion, to be reasonable.
+As of March 31, 2009 the adequacy of the workers' compensation reserves (which are offset against the trust fund balances in prepaid assets) was determined, in management's opinion, to be reasonable.
 In determining our reserves we rely in part upon information regarding loss data received from our workers' compensation insurance carriers that may include loss data for claims incurred during prior policy periods.
 In addition, these reserves are for claims that have not been sufficiently developed and such variables as timing of payments and investment returns thereon are uncertain or unknown, therefore actual results may vary from current estimates.
 TeamStaff will continue to monitor the development of these reserves, the actual payments made against the claims incurred, the timing of these payments, the interest accumulated in TeamStaff's prepayments and adjust the related reserves as deemed appropriate.